 Malua has more than enough amp hours of battery to maintain the systems and I invested in the very best batteries available at the time.
 I started six Sonnenschein 6 volt 200Ah connected in parallel and series.
-There is also a 12 volt 85Ah Sonnenschein starter battery.
-They are both gel construction which will work underwater and require no distilled water or maintenance but after 12 years of almost continious use it was time to replace them before setting off on a long cruise.
-I had organised in Deltaville to have six 6 volt replacements and paid the money.
+There is also a 12 volt 85Ah Sonnenschein starter battery - now changed.
+They are both gel construction which will work underwater and require no distilled water or maintenance.
+The one bank works flawlessley however after 12 years of almost continious use it was time to replace the other bank before setting off on a long cruise back to Australia.
+I had organised in Deltaville USA to have six 6 volt replacements and paid the money.
 When I arrived back in the USA the money had gone and there were no batteries so I set about sourceing identical ones.
 The importer unfortunatly only had four so not wanting to wait four months I took them.

 In Panama the